 I experienced them both with immeasurable heartbreak, and every day they will feel less real to me.
 I'm only human, after all.

 Now, we are all experiencing an explosion in ultra-slow motion.

 We're still watching an initial flash of a pandemic.
 Many people have died as part of the first blast.

 I don't know when the devastating shockwave will rip through, and that's the hell of all of this.

 Meanwhile, it's drip torture of never-ending news and speculation.
 There's plenty of time for manipulation, and our understanding of what is real and what is not is challenged continuously.

 Our reality bubbles have closed in on us as we hunker down in our homes, peeking out at the world through pixels in a glass portal.
 It's not normal.
 We're not wired for this.
 I empathize with people who desperately and recklessly ignore socially distancing and stay-at-home orders.

 This isn't how we evolved.
-Our animal instinct to forget and ground ourselves in reality are too strong.
-We need each other in to know that we are real.
+Our animal instinct to forget and ground ourselves in Reality is too strong.
+We need each other to know that we are real.